abrahamgue05/Learning_C_Language/Youtube/CS50x_2024_Lectures_1_to_5/Lecture_4_Memory/Lecture_4.md

 - Get every address with just using the first and adding to get every address.

-## String Comparation
+## String Comparison

 - Even if the text is the same the addresses are different.

-- If we assing a string to another string(t = s), they will have the same address so what changes in one will change into the other.
+- If we assign a string to another string(t = s), they will have the same address so what changes in one will change into the other.

 ## Copying

-- *malloc*: Memory allocate give a the chunc of memory, taking just the value of bytes.
+- *malloc*: Memory allocate give a the chunk of memory, taking just the value of bytes.

-- *free*: Oposite of malloc.
+- *free*: Opposite of malloc.

 - Computer can run out of memory making it freeze or slow.